rickert-lab/blaupause/README.md

 Importantly, incorrect use of options like `--delete` (_rsync_) or `/PURGE` (_ROBOCOPY_) can result in unintended data loss.

-_blaupause_ offers a sensible default configuration to optimize transfer speeds and deliver feedback during copy operations—all within a minimalistic, user-friendly interface.
-Rather than implementing a custom algorithm for data transfer and duplication, _blaupause_ leverages the aforementioned built-in command-line tools to copy directories and their contents.
+_blaupause_ offers a sensible default configuration to optimize transfer speeds and deliver feedback during copy operations — all within a minimalistic, user-friendly interface.
+Rather than implementing a custom algorithm for data transfer and duplication, _blaupause_ leverages native command-line tools to copy directories and their contents.
 Progress and completion status are reported in the corresponding terminal (Linux, macOS) or command prompt (Windows).

 >[!TIP]
 Both _rsync_ and _ROBOCOPY_ support incremental updates: If a transfer is interrupted (e.g., due to connection loss or timeouts), simply rerun the operation to resume and complete it.
 Unchanged directories/files will be skipped, modified ones will be replaced, and missing items will be added.